 - Time out can be a good coping tool for learning to self-calm, but should not be a punishment.
 (While it is noted not for punishment … perhaps Time and space for calming is a better phrase).

 - Tough love usually does not work, because the child is not capable of making wise choices.

-- Individualize the behavior plan to fit the unique needs of each child.
+- Individualize the behaviour plan to fit the unique needs of each child.
 Not all rules will apply.

-- Educate yourself about FASD, teach providers, teachers, family members, especially the child.
+- Educate yourself about FASD, and teach providers, teachers, family members, especially the child.

 In a recent workshop I was at about supporting adults with FASD, Colette Philcox, an adult with FASD, relate her experience growing up.
 When asked what advice she would give to parents and caregivers for older teens/young adults, she suggested letting them explore and make mistakes, but not ever be too far away to provide support when asked.

 It is always my intention to update these posts each year that the series runs.
 Since 2017, some posts have been removed, revised or replaced as new information comes out.
 Interestingly this Myth/Fact this year for the first time received feedback on Facebook supporting and questioning it.
 Usually, the blog posts contain more supporting information so unless one clicks on the link, the full story isn’t always on Facebook.
 I will be assessing however if the wording could be updated to reflect the comments.
 I welcome feedback from others on this Day.